BerndiVader/MythicMobsExtension/README.md

 + `pcur=pc=` false by fault.
 Need that percentage=true.
 If pc is true is use the percent of current health if false it use percent dmg of maxhealth.
 + `rdbd=` if used the damage of the skill is reduced by blockdistance.
 Ex: rdbd=0.01 reduces the damage by 1% per block.
 + `ncp=` if true and NoCheatPlus is present, this option enables NCP support for that damage.
 Default is false.
++ `strict=` default false. if true the straight amount of damge is applied.
++ `cause=` if defined, this cause is used. default is custom.